+Investors cannot avoid individual stock losses since they are an unavoidable part of investing.
+But losses can be tried to be managed with a portfolio approach.
 As investors, we must recognize that the most important thing is to have reasonable and realistic expectations from the stock market, which is a risk-reward market and not a risk-free market.
-There is a 10% annual return expectation over the long-term from the stock market.
+There is a 10% annual return expectation over the long term from the stock market.
 There are years when the market climbs 20% or higher, particularly after a bear market, but such years are less frequent.
 In addition, bear markets or corrections can take away 10% to 30%, and sometimes more, from an index.

 Many investors get caught up in hope investing.

-Our quantitative model portfolios do not rely on hope.
+Quantitatively-driven model portfolios do not rely on hope.